bookschool/org/div/notes/Life Science/03 Cell Processes and Energy/03 Cell Processes and Energy.md

 17. All living things need energy.
 Use the terms autotroph and heterotroph to describe how each of the organisms in the illustration in Figure 25 obtains energy.

-18. Choose the name and cellular process that match the organelle shown below.
+18. Choose the name and cellular process that match the organelle shown in Figure 10.
 A) chloroplast; cellular respiration
 B) mitochondrion; cellular respiration
 C) chloroplast; photosynthesis